gSchool/js-basic-training/markdown/defining_functions.md

 console.log(resultOfCallingDoNothing); // logs `undefined` to the console
 ```

-When we follow use **function declarations**, the functions are available for being called anywhere in the file that they were defined, no matter what part of the file they were defined in.
-This mechanism of making the function available to us in parts of a file that appear before the definition itself is called `hoisting` and regarding function definitions, is only done when using function declarations.
-Because of hoisting the following code works just fine:
+When we use **function declarations**, the functions are available for being called anywhere in the file that they were defined, no matter what part of the file they were defined in.
+This mechanism of making the function available to us in parts of a file that appear before the definition itself is called `hoisting` and regarding function definitions, is only done when using function declarations, the form of defining a function just described.
+Because of the quality of function declarations being hoisted, the following code works just fine:

 ```javascript
 let resultOfCallingDoNothing = doNothing();